 Lake of the Woods Houseboat Rentals

-Lake of the Woods, located in Ontario Canada, is a giant, dwarfing most lakes in both the United States and Canada.
-It is vast, purely natural, and very old, a remnant of prehistoric Lake Agissiz, a lake that once spanned the center of North America.
-Today, at a fraction of that original size, it still spreads over 1,679 square miles and its shoreline is 25,000 miles long - over twice as long if you count the shorelines of the 14,552 islands.
+Located in Ontario, Canada, Lake of the Woods is massive and dwarfs most other lakes in both Canada and the United States.
+It is vast, purely natural, and extremely old, a remnant of prehistoric Lake Agissiz, a lake that once spanned the center of North America.
+Today, at a fraction of that original size, it still spans more than 1,679 square miles and has a 25,000-mile shoreline — more than twice as long if you consider the shorelines of its 14,552 islands.

-Although the lake rests partly in Minnesota and partly in the lower, and rather well populated, portions of Ontario and Manitoba, its massiveness keeps it remote.
-After you launch a houseboat onto that flat, endless plain of water, you may not run into another person until you return.
-What you will run across are animals, beasts and birds from bears to deer to White Pelicans, on the shores and on those thousands of islands.
-Even the tiny islands are often occupied by creatures.
+Although the lake rests partly in Minnesota and partially in the lower portions of Ontario and Manitoba, its size keeps it remote.
+After launching a houseboat onto that flat, endless plain of water, you may not run into another person until you return.
+What you will come across are plenty of animals on the lake's shores and on its islands, finding creatures such as bears, deer and white pelicans.

-The lake is alive too, of course.
-Lake Perch and Northern Pike are some of the common catches of the lake for the fishing houseboater, as are Bass and Muskellunge.
+Of course, the lake is also alive.
+Lake Perch and Northern Pike are some of the common catches, as well as Bass and Muskellunge.